Arthur Royle

-Arthur "Artie"/"Arty" V. Royle (28 January 1862 – 17 March 1942) was an English rugby union footballer who played in the 1880s.
-He played at representative level for England, and at club level for Broughton Rangers, as a fullback, i.e. number 15.
+Arthur V. Royle (28 January 1862 – 17 March 1942) was an English rugby union footballer who played in the 1880s.
+He played at representative level for England, and at club level for Broughton Rangers, as a fullback.
 Prior to 2 June 1896, Broughton Rangers was a rugby union club.

 Background

 Arthur Royle was born in Salford, Lancashire, and he died aged 80 in Ilsington, Devon.

 Playing career

-International honours

 Arthur Royle won a cap for England while at Broughton Rangers in 1889 against New Zealand Natives.

-Change of Code

-When Broughton Rangers converted from the rugby union code to the rugby league code on 2 June 1896, Arthur Royle would have been aged 34.
-Consequently, he may have been both a rugby union and rugby league footballer for Broughton Rangers.